 Jonathan Palmer spent the early part of his life in Bath, taking up the cello at the age of fifteen.
 He studied with Brian Greensmith in Yorkshire and then became an undergraduate at Reading University, where he studied composition with Andrew Byrne.
 Later he studied conducting with George Hurst and John Carewe and developed his compositional skills for a while under Sir Peter Maxwell Davies.
 He began his teaching career in Southampton, continued in Bruton, Somerset, diversified in Bermuda and finally settled in Bristol, where he was appointed as Director of Music at Clifton High School in 1994.
-He decided to retire in 2007 in order to concentrate on composition and is now completing his PhD in Composition under Professor John Pickard at the University of Bristol.
+He decided to retire in 2007 in order to concentrate on composition and recently completed his PhD in Composition at the University of Bristol.
 In August 2010 he was awarded the Raymond Warren Prize for Composition.

 Want to improve this description?
-You can edit it.
+You can edit it